 Whiplash symptoms can be so severe that you can’t work, participate in activities you enjoy, and handle day-to-day living.
 If someone caused an accident that gave you whiplash, you deserve compensation for your injuries.
 The Oklahoma City whiplash lawyers of Abel Law Firm can assess your case and pursue the money you need from the at-fault party.
-Call Abel Law Firm today at (405) 239-7046 for a free confidential consultation.
+Call our Oklahoma City whiplash attorneys today at (405) 239-7046 for a free confidential consultation.

 What Is a Whiplash Injury and How Does It Occur?